maximedenes/maximedenes.github.io/contact.md

 ### E-mail (preferred)

-You can contact me by e-mail: mail [at] maximedenes.fr
+You can contact me by e-mail: maxime.denes [at] inria.fr

 ### Physical and postal address